Click on a person's name or image to view his or her biography.

 Timothy S. Gitzel

 Mr. Gitzel has been President and Chief Executive Officer of Cameco Corporation, a uranium producer and provider of processing services required to produce fuel for nuclear power plants, since May 2010 and July 2011, respectively.
 Mr. Gitzel joined Cameco in January 2007 as senior vice-president and chief operating officer and served in that role until May 2010.
 Prior to joining Cameco, Mr. Gitzel was Executive Vice President, mining business unit for Areva SA in Paris, France from 2004 to January 2007, and served as President and Chief Executive Officer of Cogema Resources Inc., now known as Areva Resources Canada, from 2001 to 2004.
-Mr. Gitzel also serves as a member of the Board of Directors of Cameco, as chair of the World Nuclear Association, the co-chair of the 2013 Mastercard Memorial Cup and is a governor with Junior Achievement of Saskatchewan.
+Mr. Gitzel also serves as a member of the Board of Directors of Cameco as well as Washington based Nuclear Energy Institute.
+Mr. Gitzel was previously chair of the World Nuclear Association, co-chair of the 2013 Mastercard Memorial Cup and is currently a governor with Junior Achievement of Saskatchewan.
+Mr. Gitzel is a recipient of the Saskatchewan Centennial Medal and the Queen’s Diamond Jubilee Medal.

 Denise C. Johnson